cksystemsteaching/selfie/README.md

 ./grader/self.py hex-literal
 ```

 When you are done with the assignment, we are almost ready to look into scanning character and string literals.
 Let us just do one more round over how to manage memory.
+This is important.

 > Separation of concerns